optakt/flow-dps/docs/introduction.md

 1. Collector role — in charge of transaction collection from the user agents
 2. Execution role — in charge of executing the transactions
 3. Consensus role — maintain the chain of blocks and responsible for the chain extension by appending new blocks.
 These nodes also rule on reported misbehaviors of other nodes
-4. Verification role — done by a more extensive set of Verification Nodes, they confirm that the execution results are correct
+4. Verification role — done by a more extensive set of verification nodes, they confirm that the execution results are correct
 5. Access role — also called Observer role — includes nodes that relay data to protocol-external entities that are not participating in the protocol

-By introducing several [node roles](#flow-node-roles), each type of node can be optimized according to the tasks it will perform.
+Using those [node roles](#flow-node-roles), each type of node can be optimized according to the tasks it performs.
-For instance, Execution Nodes are compute-optimized nodes, leveraging large-scale data centers, while Collector Nodes are highly bandwidth-optimized.
+For instance, execution nodes are compute-optimized nodes, leveraging large-scale data centers, while collector nodes are highly bandwidth-optimized.
-Consensus and Verification Nodes have moderate hardware requirements, allowing for a high degree of participation, requiring only a high-end consumer internet connection.
+Consensus and verification nodes have moderate hardware requirements, allowing for a high degree of participation, requiring only a high-end consumer internet connection.

 This architecture lead to a throughput increase by a multiplicative factor of 56.